 - Type of Relationship: Do you have a written contract with your employer?
 Do you receive benefits?
 Is your contract longer than one project?

 If you answered yes to most of these questions, then you should be classified as an employee and get a W-2 at tax time.
-If you answered no, then you are a contract worker and get a 1099-NEC.
+If you answered no, then you should be classified as a contract worker and get a 1099-NEC.

 Can I receive a 1099 and a W-2 from the same employer?

-Am I required to pay self-employment tax for my side gig?
+Do I have to pay self-employment tax for my side-gig?

-Typically, when you enter your first form of income, your refund is inflated due to the standard deduction being withheld from that amount.
+Note: Typically, when you enter your first form of income into your return, your refund is inflated due to the standard deduction being withheld from that amount.
 When you enter your second income, it reduces your refund because the standard deduction only applies once.
-But this is not increasing or decreasing your refund.
+But this is not actually increasing or decreasing your refund.